-I love reading trading quotes because you can learn from experienced traders — especially those out of reach (like Market Wizards, Hedge Fund managers or those who have passed on).
+I love reading best trading quotes because you can learn from experienced traders — especially those out of reach (like Market Wizards, Hedge Fund managers or those who have passed on).

 Then let’s begin…